techlore/Plexus-app/PRIVACY.md

   - App package
   - App version
   - App build
+  - Custom ROM name
+  - Custom ROM build
+  - Android version
   - Your rating
   - Any information you optionally submit in the notes field
-- No other personally identifiable information is transmitted to the server.
+- No other personally identifiable information is stored on the server.
 - This app does not contain any trackers, you can check the [εxodus report](https://reports.exodus-privacy.eu.org/en/reports/tech.techlore.plexus/latest/).